carissalow/rapids/docs/features/phone-locations.md

     To calculate the time duration component for our features, we compute the difference between consecutive rows' timestamps to take into account sampling rate variability.
 If this time difference is larger than a threshold (300 seconds by default), we replace it with a maximum duration (60 seconds by default, i.e., we assume a participant spent at least 60 seconds in their last known location)

     **Home location**
-    Home is calculated using all location data of a participant between 12 am and 6 am, then applying a clustering algorithm (`DB_SCAN` or `OPTICS`) and considering the center of the biggest cluster home for that participant.
+    Home is calculated using all location data of a participant between 12 am and 6 am, then applying a clustering algorithm (`DBSCAN` or `OPTICS`) and considering the center of the biggest cluster home for that participant.